Important Updates

 There are a few key types of insulin, and each can be used for different reasons.
 Some kids will only need one type, while others may need a combination of these.

-- Taken with meals and some snacks, it’s also used to correct a spike in blood sugar.
+• Taken with meals and some snacks, it’s also used to correct a high blood sugar.

-- Small children and picky eaters can take this insulin after the first bite of food.
-They can also take it 15 to 30 minutes after starting a meal.
+• Small children and picky eaters can take this insulin after the first bite of food.
+Fiasp and Lyumjev can be taken 15 to 30 minutes after starting a meal.

 When a child has diabetes, their blood sugar levels go up and down a lot.
 Over time, you’ll be able to recognize patterns in these blood sugar changes; the highs and lows often occur at the same time of day like mealtime or bedtime.
 Testing regularly and taking note of these patterns will help you more effectively manage their therapy—giving the right dose at the right time—and help keep blood sugar levels in check.